Roblox/roact/docs/getting-started.md

 # Getting Started
 The simplest way to get started is to download an installer script from the [Roact GitHub releases page](https://github.com/Roblox/roact/releases).

-Install it somewhere that's accessible by your code, and then load it using `requrie`:
+Install it somewhere that's accessible by your code, and then load it using `require`:

 ```lua
 local ReplicatedStorage = game:GetService("ReplicatedStorage")